Here’s the honest truth about how useful is Google’s reverse image search:

 Delving into how this feature works is like immersing yourself in a science fiction novel.
 It employs content-based image retrieval (CBIR), which goes beyond traditional search techniques by using actual visual data from images instead of just metadata or keywords.
 You can learn more about CBIR here.

-This approach involves “feature extraction,” which identifies key characteristics such as colors, shapes, and textures, creating unique fingerprints that help match similar images across the web.
+This approach involves “feature extraction,” which identifies key characteristics such as colours, shapes, and textures, creating unique fingerprints that help match similar images across the web.

 Google’s Reverse Image Search Algorithm in Action